dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 1.0.7.1 =
+* Reduced size of teaser images.
+* Updated WordPress Codex links from http to https.
+* Updated Font Awesome version.
+* Added Xing icon to social menus.
+* Introduced allowed tags to below the comment form.
+WP 4.3 removes this default.
+Since Puro has had this as a setting since 1.0 we'll maintain it.

 = 1.0.7 =
 * Added theme settings for Archive Post Content and Post Excerpt Length.
 * Fixed page navigation visibility problem when responsive layout enabled.
 * Standardised handles for Font Awesome and FitVids.
+For more please see [WP Standard Handles](https://github.com/grappler/wp-standard-handles).
 * Removed Sass elements.
-If you require the Sass files for this theme please don't hesitate to get in touch via [Support](http://purothemes.com/support/forum/puro/).
+If you require the Sass files for Puro, please, don't hesitate to get in touch via [support](http://purothemes.com/support/forum/puro/).
 * Premium: Fixed text color setting bug in Firefox and IE.
 * Premium: Fixed enqueue issue with responsive navigation.